gijs/applitude/index.md

 # ![applitude](applitude.png)

-applitude is an Objetive C runtime framework and a domain-specific language for iPhone application development.
+applitude is an Objective C runtime framework and a domain-specific language for iPhone application development.
 It is an extended, iPhone-only version of the [Applause](http://code.google.com/p/applause/) project.
 You can get it from the [GitHub project page](http://github.com/ralfebert/applitude) or by running:

 	$ git clone git://github.com/ralfebert/applitude